 Manager Saburo: "I think we could have scored a few more points.
 I think we could have scored if we had done things better, but there are some things to reflect on and I think we need to try new things."

-What did you think of Lotte's pitcher staff last year?
+How did you view Lotte's pitcher staff last year?

 At the draft meeting, the team selected a total of 10 players, including development players, including Ishigaki Gen (Kendai Takasaki) in first place and Mori (Meiji University) in second place.